www.isleofwightweather.co.uk - uk storm detection and sferics

 Astrogenic Systems StrikeStar EU lightning detection network

-See out thunderstorm data at StrikeStar EU
+See our thunderstorm data at StrikeStar EU

 The Isle of Wight Weather Station is a member of the StrikeStar EU community based lightning detection network.
 Data is uploaded to a central server, and triangulated with data from other members of the community to increase the accuracy of plotted data.
 Click on the logo above to see that data.